 - 48 channels

 - 96 faders

 - 32 microphone pre-amps

 - 16 graphic equalizers

 The studio is also equipped with a large selection of outboard gear including compressors, equalizers, and reverberation units.

-Certification to use the Audio Studio is the fourth and final step in the audio software and facilities training sequence.
-To be certified to use the Audio Studio, you must first be trained to use the Electronic Music Studios and take a multi-session training course for the Audio Studio (DMC301).
-Our training sessions are intended to ensure that all users have the same knowledge base and expectations of the rooms in the Duderstadt Center.
+Certification to use the Audio Studio A is the fourth and final step in the audio software and facilities training sequence.
+To be certified to use Audio Studio A, you must first be trained to use Audio Studio B & C. Our training sessions are intended to ensure that all users have the same knowledge base and expectations of the rooms in the Duderstadt Center.
 Everyone, regardless of depth of recording experience, is required to complete the training sessions for each room.
 The training workshops are not-for-credit, orientation sessions offered by the Digital Media Commons; this is different from the sound recording course offered as part of a degree program by the School of Music, Theatre and Dance.

 Collaborate with a Certified Student Audio Engineer

 If you are a musician looking for a certified studio engineer to collaborate with, you may send a request to email@example.com.
 This email address reaches all certified users in the studios.